teal-language/tl/docs/src/macros.md

 m.Helper.side!(print("there"))
 ```

-If a macro is attached to a non-root record, that record must actually be
-nested under the returned record.
-Keep the owner path when invoking it:
-`m.Helper.side!()`.
+Macros that you import from another module are attached to the record, just as `macroexp`s are, so you must qualify it with the record name (which may be nested).

 ## Invoking a macro